Should I buy a home defibrillator?

-There’s not just the initial fees as well.
+There are not just the initial fees as well.
 Defibrillators will require new batteries every few years and some also require servicing.
 Ensure you factor these costs into your sums before purchasing a defibrillator

 Although most defibrillators can be operated by people with no medical training, it is always best to obtain some hands on training for yourself and whoever lives at home with you.
 There’s no point having a home defibrillator if there’s no one confident to use it!

-Our online defibrillator training course is a great place to start and you can supplement this with some hands on training from a local provider.
+Our online defibrillator training course is a great place to start and you can supplement this with some hands-on training from a local provider.

 Your defibrillator will need to be stored in an environment which is suitable for the machine.
-This will vary depending on the manufacturer but in general most will need to be stored in a dry area protected from freezing temperatures.
+This will vary depending on the manufacturer but in general, most will need to be stored in a dry area protected from freezing temperatures.

 The machine will also need to be checked regularly to ensure the batteries are functioning and the chest pads are still in date.